seam/social/readme.md

 Provides:

 + OAuth cconnectors to authentify to an OAuth provider
-+ Support for Twitter only right now s
++ Support for Authentication for Twitter, LinkedIn and Facebook only right now
-+ Status update
++ Status update for Twitter and LinkedIn
 + and more to come...

 Seam Social is independent of CDI implementation and fully portable between Java EE 6 and Servlet environments enhanced with CDI.
 It can be also used with Cdi in JSE (desktop application).
-It make an intensive use of [scribe-java from fernandezpablo85](https://github.com/fernandezpablo85/scribe-java)
+It is build on top of [scribe-java from fernandezpablo85](https://github.com/fernandezpablo85/scribe-java)

 For more information, see the [Seam Social project page](http://seamframework.org/Seam3/Social).